eraxeg/everything-always-somewhere/README.md

 The name comes from Rozendaals website [everything always everywhere .com](http://www.everythingalwayseverywhere.com).
 The idea is that the extension enables you to see all (or most) websites by Rafaël Rozendaal (_everything_) sequentially on a single monitor (_always somewhere_).

 It is available for you for free.
 You can even look at—and learn from—the code, as it is open source.
-[Download it now!](https://github.com/eraxeg/everything-always-somewhere/archive/master.zip)
+Feel free to contribute, too!

 ## Installation